NYSE American: Organizing and 'Curb list'

 As of 1907, E. S. Mendels gave the brokers rules "by right of seniority", but the curb brokers intentionally avoided organizing.
 According to the Times, this came from a general belief that if a curb exchange was organized, the exchange authorities would force members to sell their other exchange memberships.
 However, in 1908 the New York Curb Market Agency was established, which developed appropriate trading rules for curbstone brokers, organized by Mendels.
 The informal Curb Association formed in 1910 to weed out undesirables.
 The curb exchange was for years at odds with the New York Stock Exchange (NYSE), or "Big Board", operating several buildings away.
-Explained the New York Times in 1910, the Big Board looked at the curb as "a trading place for 'cats and dogs.'"
+The New York Times reported in 1910 that the Big Board looked at the curb as "a trading place for 'cats and dogs.'"
 On April 1, 1910, however, when the NYSE abolished its unlisted department, the NYSE stocks "made homeless by the abolition" were "refused domicile" by the curb brokers on Broad Street until they had complied with the "Curb list" of requirements.
 In 1911, Mendels and his advisers drew up a constitution and formed the New York Curb Market Association, which can be considered the first formal constitution of American Stock Exchange.